ashishtele/ashishtele.github.io/_posts/2023-05-14-LLM_Resources.md

 * [State of GPT](https://www.youtube.com/watch?v=bZQun8Y4L2A&ab_channel=MicrosoftDeveloper)

 [Andrej Karpathy](https://twitter.com/karpathy) delivered the "State of GPT" session for the Microsoft Build 2023 event.
 He explained the GPT assistant training pipeline, which includes pretraining, supervised fine-tuning (SFT), reward modeling, and reinforcement learning.
 I particularly liked the recommendations at the end of the video.
+Great [summary thread](https://twitter.com/altryne/status/1661236778458832896)!

 Thank you!